-Meetings of the Control and Risks Committee are duly minuted.
+Meetings of the Control and Risks Committee are run by the chairman and minutes are duly taken.

 In carrying out its functions, the Control and Risks Committee has the power to access the information and business functions necessary to perform its duties and to use the services of external consultants, under the conditions established by the Board of Directors.
-The Control and Risks Committee did not use any external consultants during the year.
-A budget of € 100,000.00 was made available to the Control and Risks Committee during the Financial Year to enable it to carry out its duties.